The Parish Church of St. Lawrence stands in The Croft, and somewhat unusually is well away from the centre of the town.

 A start was made: through 1813 the tower, already partly demolished for safety, was rebuilt and the north aisle of the nave was enlarged.

-However, disaster struck in early 1814 - when much of the ancient part of the old church started to collapse.
+However, disaster struck in the spring of 1814 - when much of the ancient part of the old church started to collapse.
 Urgent meetings were held in May and Jul 1814.
 A further Act was applied for, raising an additional £6,000.
 Mr Pinch submitted new plans for re-building much of the main part of the church to "bring the building within the rules of architecture".
 Further funds were raised by selling off some of the church lands.
 The new seating and the gallery would require £1,200.

 Funding was getting difficult.
 The Trustee minutes of Dec 1814 and Jan 1815 reveal that the Dean and Canons of Windsor were being reluctant to fund their obligation of rebuilding the chancel, and they were prepared to offer only two thirds of the cost.
 However, after Rev Bradford had gone to WIndsor in person, they finally agreed to pay £750 towards the cost of rebuilding the chancel, less £100 they had already offered "as a voluntary donation".